MicrosoftDocs/power-platform/power-platform/guidance/coe/nurture-components.md

 >[!NOTE]
 >In the February 2023 release, the **Maker Assessment** canvas app has been replaced with the Nurture apps - Maker model-driven app.
 The new app uses model-driven app features and custom pages.
 The Maker Assessment canvas app has been renamed to [deprecated] Maker Assessment and will be removed from the solution by June 2023.
+>
 >The update has been made to use the benefits of custom pages and [Creator Kit](https://aka.ms/creatorkit) components.
 You can provide feedback about the new experience by raising [an issue in GitHub](https://aka.ms/coe-starter-kit-issues).

-The Solution Assessment page can be used to ask users a series of questions regarding the target audience, data and support of the solution they're planning and informing them about governance, support and license considerations a maker needs to keep in mind before starting the development of their solution.
+The Solution Assessment page can be used to ask users a series of questions regarding the target audience, data and support of the solution they're planning, and informing them about governance, support, and license considerations a maker needs to keep in mind before starting the development of their solution.

 **Permission**: The Nurture apps - Maker can be shared with the entire organization.

 **Prerequisite**: This app uses Microsoft Dataverse.
-If you've installed this solution in a Production environment, end users need to have a Per User license, or the app needs to be assigned a Per App license, or the environment needs to be covered by pay-as-you-go.
+If you've installed this solution in a production environment, end users need to have a Per User license, or the app needs to be assigned a Per App license, or the environment needs to be covered by pay-as-you-go.

 ![Maker Assessment app, screen 1.](media/MakerJourneyAssessmentApp_1.png "Maker Assessment app, screen 1")